percona/percona-server-mongodb-operator/source/faq.rst

 benefits brought by Kubernetes to databases in `this blog post <https://www.percona.com/blog/2020/10/08/the-criticality-of-a-kubernetes-operator-for-databases/>`_.

-The architecture of state-centric applications (like databases) should be composed in a right way to allow avoiding crashes, data loss, or data inconsistencies during hardware fail.
-It is the main goal of the database Kubernetes Operator to solve or simplify these aspects.
+The architecture of state-centric applications (like databases) should be composed in a right way to avoid crashes, data loss, or data inconsistencies during hardware failure.
+Percona Kubernetes Operator for Percona Server for MongoDB provides out-of-the-box functionality to automate provisioning and management of highly available MongoDB database clusters on Kubernetes.

-It worth to mention, that in a non-Kubernetes environment issues with distributed databases are the same.
-Unfortunately, we, Engineers, tend to think that crash, data loss, or data inconsistency issues are not important or even do not exist in the non-Kubernetes world, but of course that's not true.

-Percona Kubernetes Operator for Percona Server for MongoDB has automatic backup functionality and simplifies scaling.
-The Operator provides this among other things which are typically not solved at all in an ordinary non-Kubernetes setup.

 How can I contact the developers?
 ================================================================================